-If you’re creative, have a good eye for color and composition, and love technology, then graphic designer may be the career for you.
+If you’re creative, have a good eye for color and composition, and love technology, then graphic design may be the career for you.
 Graphic designers’ duties vary widely and include tasks like web design, laying out catalogs and newsletters, designing logos and marketing collateral, and creating any other digital and print materials your company or clients require.

 a.k.a.
 Graphic Artist | Digital Media Designer | Web Designer | Adobe Graphic Designer | Interactive Media Designer